Simulink01/gamescript/README.md

 # gamescript
-A WIP Script to easily setup linux for gaming the goal of this project is to allow new users from windows systems to not feel so overwhelmed and have an easy way to get gaming on linux
+A WIP Script to easily setup linux for gaming.
+The goal of this project is to allow new users from windows systems to not feel so overwhelmed and have an easy way to get gaming on linux

 # Installation